 - In-house personnel can easily renovate bunkers as time and budget permits by renovating bunkers with Klingstone a few holes per year, superintendents can keep these projects in house, keep annual renovation costs reasonable, and, best of all, not need to start again on the first three holes when the last three are complete — which would likely be the case with fabric liners!

 How do you apply Klingstone?

 Klingstone is sprayed directly onto the subgrade of your bunker using a regular 50 foot 5/8″ garden hose and a $4 multi-spray nozzle.
 Add (or leave) approximately 1/2 to 3/4 inch of sand evenly to the bunker base prior to application to ensure good penetration.
 This saturated sand layer will effectively become the hard plastic / sand liner, bound to the subsoil below.
 The process is not alot more complex than thoroughly watering the bunker cavity would be.
-The product is transported to the bunkers in 50 gallon drums via utility vehicle; there, an air driven transfer pump is placed into the drum (Klingstone has a free pump loaner program, ask for details).
+The product is transported to the bunkers in 50 gallon drums via utility vehicle; there, an air driven transfer pump is placed into the drum.
 Wear old boots, spray gloves and mask (or respirator).
 Connect the hose and a portable compressor, and begin spraying.
 After preparation of the subgrade, a 1000 square foot bunker can easily be completed by a 2 man team in around 30 minutes of actual spray/installation time.
 Scatter/dust a light sugar coating of sand over the product, and let it set up for an hour or two before installing the new sand from the perimeter of the bunker.
 No fabrics to cut, seams to match, staples to pound, or wasted materials.
 The product will be fully cured and the bunker(s) back in play within 24 hours.